MariemaHB/Books-scraping-and-classification/README.md

 # Web-scraping
-Scraping books online using python libraries.
+Scraped books online using python libraries.
+Trained logistic regression, random forest and SVM models on the data scraped.